Should people with cancer be vaccinated against COVID-19?

 What other concerns are there for people with cancer who are vaccinated?

-The COVID-19 and Cancer Clinical Trials Working Group has published information on vaccination of patients who are seeking to participate in or enrolled in clinical trials (Desai et al, Nat Rev Clin Oncol).
+The COVID-19 and Cancer Clinical Trials Working Group has published information on the vaccination of patients who are seeking to participate in or enrolled in clinical trials (Desai et al, Nat Rev Clin Oncol).

 CDC Advisory Committee on Immunization Practices